Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

 Let us assume that (1) $r_S$ happens to be an equivalence.
 This, combined with the fact that (2) the equivariant map $\phi$ is nonequivariantly an equivalence, gives that the composition $\phi^{h\Gamma} \circ r_S$ is a composition of two equivalences and is, therefore, an equivalence.
 By general nonsense, the other composition $r_T \circ f$ should have the first map a split injection and the second map a split surjection.

 \SSecRef{The Loday assembly map}{loday}

-It is time to look at Loday's assembly map \cite{jlL:76} in algebaraic K-theory and the choices made in \cite{gC:95} to model the assembly as a fixed point map.
-We will be brief since surveys of this material are available \cite{gC:93,gC:05}.
+It is time to look at Loday's assembly map \cite{jlL:76} in algebraic K-theory and its importance in geometric topology.
+We will then describe in section \refSS{BBB} how to model the assembly as a fixed point map.

+We would like the material in this paper to be accessible to someone with a cursory background in K-theory and willing to accept some high-level statements on faith.
+It should be enough to believe that K-theory is a functor that produces a spectrum for a ring, or more generally an exact category, and to have seen very classical treatments of the low-dimensional groups $K_0$ and $K_1$.
+For example, several chapters from the textbook \cite{jR:94} should suffice, and the book \cite{cW:13} is certainly sufficient.

 One can view algebraic K-theory as a functor that produces a spectrum $K(\mathcal{A})$ for a small additive category $\mathcal{A}$.
 For important choices of $\mathcal{A}$ there are meaningful K-groups of such $\mathcal{A}$ which are indexed with negative integers.
-Luckily, it is also technically easier to work with the Gersten/Wagoner nonconnective spectrum $K(\mathcal{A})$ whose stable homotopy groups are the negative and positive K-groups of $\mathcal{A}$.
+Luckily, it is also technically easier to work with the Gersten-Wagoner nonconnective spectrum $K(\mathcal{A})$ whose stable homotopy groups are the negative and positive K-groups of $\mathcal{A}$.
 We assume that $K(\mathcal{A})$ is that nonconnective spectrum in the rest of the paper.
 For any ring $A$, the K-theory of $A$ is the nonconnective spectrum $K(\mathcal{A})$ where $\mathcal{A}$ is the category of all finitely generated free modules over $A$ with the $\oplus$ operation given by the direct sum.
 The most interesting case of K-theory for topologists is this functor applied to the a group ring $R\Gamma$ where $R$ is a ring and $\Gamma$ is a group.
 In topological applications, $R$ is usually the integers $\mathbb{Z}$ and the group $\Gamma$ is the fundamental group of a CW-complex.

 The assembly map is designed to probe the K-theory spectrum $K(R\Gamma)$ by comparing it to a computationally reasonable group homology spectrum $H(\Gamma, KR)$.
 Given a model for the classifying space $B\Gamma$, the latter spectrum is simply the product $B\Gamma_{+} \wedge KR$, where the substript $+$ indicates the base point disjoint from $B\Gamma$.